 How do Service children ambassadors support SSCE Cymru?

-There are many ways that Service children will support SSCE Cymru activities, depending on the child / young person’s age and interests.
+There are many ways that Service children can support SSCE Cymru activities, depending on the child/young person’s age and interests.
 Possible activities include:

-Participating in activities with members of the SSCE Cymru Network, including:
+Participating in activities with members of the SSCE Cymru Network, such as:

 - Armed Forces Day